lowdanie/lowdanie.github.io/_posts/2025-07-26-electron-integrals.md

 In terms of our analogy between the trace and integration, this corresponds to integrating the kernel $A$ with respect to the density $\rho$.

-Similarly, we can use the partial trace to integrate over one factor of a tensor product
+We can also use the partial trace to integrate over one factor of a tensor product
 $V\otimes W$ with respect to a density operator on that factor:

 > **Claim (Partial Trace of a Density Operator).**